M-Hamza380/Code-Challenge-Generator/README.md

 # 💻 Coding Challenge Generator (FARM Stack)

 An AI-powered, full-stack web application that lets users generate, solve, and manage coding challenges.
 Built using the FARM stack — **FastAPI**, **React**, and **MongoDB** — with additional integration of LLMs for intelligent challenge generation.
-Features AI-powered challenge creation, authentication, and containerized deployment with Docker, Kubernetes, and Nginx on AWS.
+Features AI-powered challenge creation, authentication, and containerised deployment with Docker, Kubernetes, and Nginx on AWS.

 This project is designed to showcase a complete production-ready system, including: